Self-Inflating Sleeping Pad vs Air Mattress: Features and Best Uses

 backpacking

 Remember, backpacking can last from a day to a few weeks at a time.
-Traveling light is important and crucial if you want a successful hiking excursion.
-While those few extra pounds feel nonexistent during the first hours of your backpacking trip, those extra pounds start to weigh down on you as you continue through your hiking activity.
+Traveling light is crucial if you want a successful hiking excursion.
+While those few extra pounds feel nonexistent during the first hours of your backpacking trip, but they start weighing down on you as you continue hiking.

-Air mattresses are heavier to use and to carry around than a self-inflating sleeping pad.
-For instance, air mattresses need a valve pump to inflate it into a functional bed.
-This pump not only adds extra space to your backpack, but you might not be able to use the pump unless you also carry something that you can plug it into.
+Air mattresses are heavier to carry around than a self-inflating sleeping pad.
+For instance, air mattresses need a valve pump to inflate them into a functional bed.
+This pump not only adds extra space to your backpack, but you might not be able to use it unless you also carry something that you can plug it into.

 Sleeping in your Vehicle